Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ## Introduction

-Public health and epidemiology are crucial for understanding disease spread and its impact on populations.
-This project analyzes disease incidence and population impacts in California from 2001 to 2022, focusing on trends, gender disparities, and geographical hotspots.
+Public health and epidemiology play key roles in understanding disease spread and its impact on populations.
+This project analyzes disease incidence in California, focusing on trends, disparities, and geographical hotspots from 2001 to 2022.

 ## Problem Statement

-This analysis explores disease incidence trends, disparities, and geographical hotspots across California counties from 2001 to 2022.
-The study considers seasonal peaks, sexually transmitted diseases, and gender disparities, noting higher vector-borne disease rates in males.
+This analysis investigates trends in disease incidence, gender disparities, and geographical hotspots across California counties.
+The focus is on understanding how infectious disease patterns have varied over time and identifying areas of concern.

 ## Objective

-The project aims to analyze trends in disease incidence, focusing on gender disparities and population impact.
-High-incidence areas like Inyo and Kern counties are contrasted with lower-incidence regions like San Francisco and Sacramento.
+The objective of this project is to analyze disease incidence trends, identify gender disparities, and highlight geographical hotspots.
+The analysis provides insights into counties with high incidence rates, such as Inyo and Kern, and areas with lower rates like San Francisco and Sacramento.

 ---